-Public bodies shall produce nonexempt records maintained in an electronic database in any tangible medium identified by the requester, including, where the public body has the capability, the option of posting the records on a website or delivering the records through an electronic mail address provided by the requester, if that medium is used by the public body in the regular course of business.
-No public body shall be required to produce records from an electronic database in a format not regularly used by the public body.
-However, the public body shall make reasonable efforts to provide records in any format under such terms and conditions as agreed between the requester and public body, including the payment of reasonable costs.
-The excision of exempt fields of information from a database or the conversion of data from one available format to another shall not be deemed the creation, preparation, or compilation of a new public record.
+87 Public bodies shall produce nonexempt records maintained in an electronic database in any tangible medium identified by the requester, including, where the public body has the capability, the option 88 89 of posting the records on a website or delivering the records through an electronic mail address provided 90 by the requester, if that medium is used by the public body in the regular course of business.
+No public 91 body shall be required to produce records from an electronic database in a format not regularly used by 92 the public body.
+However, the public body shall make reasonable efforts to provide records in any format 93 under such terms and conditions as agreed between the requester and public body, including the payment 94 of reasonable costs.
+The excision of exempt fields of information from a database or the conversion of 95 data from one available format to another shall not be deemed the creation, preparation, or compilation of 96 a new public record.

-H. In any case where a public body determines in advance that charges for producing the requested records are likely to exceed \$200, the public body may, before continuing to process the request, require the requester to agree to payment of a deposit not to exceed the amount of the advance determination.
-The deposit shall be credited toward the final cost of supplying the requested records.
-The period within which the public body shall respond under this section shall be tolled for the amount of time that elapses between notice of the advance determination and the response of the requester.
+97 H. In any case where a public body determines in advance that charges for producing the requested 98 records are likely to exceed \$200, the public body may, before continuing to process the request, require 99 the requester to pay a deposit not to exceed the amount of the advance determination.
+The deposit shall be 100 credited toward the final cost of supplying the requested records.
+The period within which the public body 101 shall respond under this section shall be tolled for the amount of time that elapses between notice of the 102 advance determination and the response of the requester.